|Asian Carp are now just a few miles from Lake Michigan. The State of Michigan is trying to get the State of Illinois to hard

 What sort of threat does this fish pose?

 These fish are voracious feeders that quickly dominate a water body.
-The carp consume 40 per cent of its body weight
+The carp consume 40 per cent of its body weight each

-cause irreversible harm to the Great Lakes by consuming large quantities of algae and zooplankton, muscling out native fish
+irreversible harm to the Great Lakes by consuming large quantities of algae and zooplankton, muscling out native fish

 populations.
 The estimated impact to the recreational and commercial Great Lakes fisheries would reach to over $5 billion.